sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 6 Running the Example
 =====================

 This section explains how to run the program, and what the results should look like.
 Double check that all of the files created earlier in the tutorial are correct (a correct version of each is already included in the repository).
-Also check that the conda environment is activated, and that rllab has been added to your ``PYTHONPATH``, as explained in the installation guide.
+Also check that the conda environment is activated, and that garage has been added to your ``PYTHONPATH``, as explained in the installation guide.

 6.1 Running from the Command Line
 ---------------------------------